August 20, 2015

 World leaders at the UN Conference, which included UN Secretary-General Ban Ki-moon, reached an agreement on an economic framework to support the sustainable development agenda.
 As a result, the countries´ capacity to mobilize domestic revenue, financial flows and different types of private capital to cover their own development, should become stronger.

-“The results here in Addis Ababa can give us the foundation of a revitalized global partnership for sustainable development that should leave no one behind,” Mr. Ban said, according to the UN’s website (read the story on UN’s website).
+“The results here in Addis Ababa can give us the foundation of a revitalized global partnership for sustainable development that should leave no one behind,” Mr. Ban said, according to the UN’s website.

 “Yara´s participation in the Addis Ababa Conference clearly demonstrates our commitment to business that promotes sustainability and inclusiveness,” says Natalia Federighi, Yara’s Director Public Affairs and Institutional Relations.
 “Sustainable business models are now perceived by the international community as a driving force for social and economic growth given their contribution to employment and productivity,” she adds.
 “The Addis Ababa Conference was a major step into the 21st century.”